kubewarden/docs/docs/howtos/telemetry/20-tracing-qs.md

 EOF
 ```

-We can wait for the policy to be active in this way:
+You need wait for the policy to become active:

 ```console
 kubectl wait --for=condition=PolicyActive clusteradmissionpolicy/safe-labels
 ```

-Once the policy is active, we can try it out in this way:
+Once the policy is active, you can try it:

 ```console
 kubectl apply -f - <<EOF